hack-technicolor/hack-technicolor/docs/Host this Locally.md

-# How to host this Documentation Locally
+# How to Host this Locally

 If you ever need to edit or use this documentation without internet, it can be a hard task.